-It is fairly unusual for a husband and wife to die in quick succession in the normal course of events, but this is sadly more commonplace during the coronavirus pandemic.
+It is fairly unusual for a couple to die in quick succession in the normal course of events, but this is sadly more commonplace during the coronavirus pandemic.
 Legally speaking, a number of interesting points arise in this situation, much beloved of those who set law school exams, but less frequently found in real life.

-The Will of the first to die may or may not include a survivorship clause in the bequest to the surviving spouse, usually saying something along the lines of “I leave the residue of my estate to my husband/wife, subject to him/her surviving me by 30 days”.
+The Will of the first to die may or may not include a survivorship clause in the bequest to the survivor, usually saying something along the lines of “I leave the residue of my estate to X, subject to him/her surviving me by 30 days”.

 The pros and cons of including survivorship clauses are a topic for a lengthy blog post in themselves (there’s a useful article entitled “Survivorship clauses in Wills and when to avoid them” on the website of the Society of Will Writers, for anyone who’s interested and has had their technical weetabix this morning).
 Suffice to say that a survivorship clause will still be found in many Wills, particularly those drafted prior to October 2007 when the transferable nil rate band for inheritance tax purposes was introduced, although nowadays they are not used as routinely as they used to be.